The State of Online Harassment on Social Media

 Most cyber stalkers do not do their stalking by solely contacting the victim.
 They use social media to orbit the victim by contacting the victims colleagues, clients, media outlets and personal relationships to conduct their stalking activity.
 This course of conduct over an extended period of time can turn into a federal offense that can result in prison.

-Cyber stalking: State or federal?
+Cyber stalking: State or federal offense?

 Where the offense occurred distinguishes state cyberstalking from federal cyberstalking.
 This makes it even more complicated when dealing with social media harassment across state lines.
 This also means you are dealing with two separate court systems and two separate state laws pertaining to cyberstalking, further complicating the issue.
 This often results in neither jurisdiction or local law enforcement agency taking significant action.
 Each agency will say the other law enforcement agency is responsible for handling it, ultimately resulting in neither agency assisting the victim.